2718e/uppy/website/src/docs/dashboard.md

   // file selection dialog.
   dropPaste: 'Drop files here, paste or %{browse}',
   // This string is clickable and opens the system file selection dialog.
+  dropImport: 'Drop files here, %{browse} or import from',
+  // Shown in the main dashboard area when no files have been selected, and no provider
+  // plugins are in use, and file pasting is disabled. %{browse} is replaced with a link
+  // that opens the system file selection dialog.
+  // Used instead of dropPasteImport when file pasting is disabled.
+  // note: at the time of writing, the @uppy/locales packs don't provide translations for this string.
+  dropBrowse: 'Drop files here or %{browse}',
+  // This string is clickable and opens the system file selection dialog.
+  // Used instead of dropPaste when file pasting is disabled.
+  // note: at the time of writing, the @uppy/locales packs don't provide translations for this string.
   browse: 'browse',
   // Used as the hover text and screen reader label for file progress indicators when
   // they have been fully uploaded.